 - Respondents rated satisfaction on a 5-point Likert scale (1 = dissatisfied, 5 = fully satisfied).
-The scale's good internal consistency ( $\alpha$ =.91) indicates accurate measurement of quality of life. - •The Stigma Scale captures the feelings and experiences of persons suffering from psychiatric conditions, with a focus on society's reactions.
+The scale's good internal consistency ( $\alpha$ = .91) indicates that it accurately measures quality of life. - •The Stigma Scale captures the feelings and experiences of persons suffering from psychiatric conditions, with a focus on society's reactions.
 This measure was developed through qualitative research, which included in-depth interviews with persons who had faced mental health issues.
 It comprises 28 questions, each of which is graded on a scale of 0 to 4, with higher scores indicating greater stigma. - Questions are scored as "A" for agreement and "D" for disagreement. - The scale evaluates the social and psychological effects of stigma, offering insights into societal views towards individuals with mental health disorders.

-Participants are advised to respond based on their first perceptions, making sure to be honest in representing their experiences with stigma.
-This measure can assist in identifying areas for intervention and guide future efforts to reduce mental health stigma in society and healthcare settings.
+Participants are advised to respond based on their initial perceptions, ensuring honesty in their representation of their experiences with stigma.
+This measure can help identify areas for intervention and guide future efforts to reduce mental health stigma in society and healthcare settings.